osefatul/typescript-curves/README.md

 printVehicle(oldCivic)
 ```

-Example: In this example we show how can we use function inside the interface.
+So, here in this example we show how can we use function inside the interface.
 ```typescript
 interface Vehicle {
     name:string;